OptionalAcceptOptionalArchiveThe archive state of the head object.

 This functionality is not supported for directory buckets.

-OptionalSSEKMSKeyIf present, indicates the ID of the Key Management Service (KMS) symmetric encryption customer managed key that was used for the object.
+OptionalSSEKMSIf present, indicates the ID of the KMS key that was used for object encryption.

 OptionalStorageProvides storage class information of the object.
 Amazon S3 returns this header for all objects except for S3 Standard storage class objects.